-One dead after accidental shooting on South Sherwood Forest Boulevard
+15-year-old dead, teenager arrested after accidental shooting on South Sherwood Forest Boulevard

 Latest Weather Blog

-BATON ROUGE - One person is dead after an accidental shooting on South Sherwood Forest Boulevard, according to the East Baton Rouge Sheriff's Department.
+BATON ROUGE - A 15-year-old is dead and another 15-year-old was arrested after an accidental shooting on South Sherwood Forest Boulevard, according to the East Baton Rouge Sheriff's Department.

 EBRSO said the call came in around 4:34 p.m., and the caller said he dropped a gun that went off and struck a male friend.
+The male friend was identified as Kentrell Royal, 15, who was found dead on the scene.

 Trending News